 - WRITE 2.
 Some students fulfill this second-level requirement by enrolling in a course certified as meeting the WR 2 requirement by the Writing and Rhetoric Governance Board.

 - SLE.
 Those students enrolled in the Structured Liberal Education Program use their writing instruction associated with SLE to fulfill both their WR 1 and WR 2 requirements.

 - Transfer credit: transfer credit must be approved by the Registrar’s External Credit Evaluation office before it can count toward this requirement.

-For specifics on PWR 2 and DWR 2 courses, visit the PWR 2 page.
+For specifics on PWR 2 courses, visit the PWR 2 page.

 Third-level course (WIM)